areaDetector/ADEiger/docs/ADEiger/eiger.rst

 Trigger Modes
 -------------

-There are five trigger modes available:
+There are six trigger modes available:

 * **Internal Series**: one internal trigger pulse generates N images
 * **Internal Enable**: one internal trigger pulse generates one image
 * **External Series**: one external trigger pulse generates N images
 * **External Enable**: one external trigger pulse generates one image
+* **Continuous**: same as internal series, but automatically restarts after series
 * **External Gate**: This mode is used only with new firmware on the Eiger2 which has 2 counters per pixel.
 The behavior depend on the setting the ExtGateMode PV.